hoffjager/databases/README.md

 	* December: 94, €3,160.38, €1,592.78, €1,567.60 (1, €33.62, €16.94, €16.68)
 	* Total: 1,035, €24,791.65, €10,602.07, €14,189.58 (1, €23.95, €10.24, €13.71)

-From each month from each year combined, it appears that September saw the most game purchases, coincidentally that is my birthday month.
+From each month from each year combined (along with their average values), it appears that September saw the most game purchases, coincidentally that is my birthday month.

 August was also a busy month, I imagine that I would have availed of pre-orders prior to my birthday.

 December & January were also busy months, likely as a result of the Christmas season with gifts received, coupled with the January sales for the best deals with the gifts.

-In terms of maximum savings, €3,757.33 were saved in the months of September & December.

 *   How many video games were purchased via gift cards & the PlayStation Plus subscription service?